UMMY87/Logistic-Regression/README.md

 ## Exponential Calculation and Sigmoid Function Definition
 The code begins by computing the exponential of an array of values ranging from -10 to 10 using the NumPy exp function, showcasing how the sigmoid function can handle arrays as inputs.
 It also calculates the sigmoid of a single scalar value (1), demonstrating its versatility.
-The sigmoid function is defined by the formula:

-𝑔
-(
-𝑧
-)
-=
-1
-1
-+
-𝑒
-−
-𝑧
-g(z)=
-1+e
-−z

-1
-​

-Where
-𝑒
-e is the base of the natural logarithm.

-This formula transforms any real-valued input 𝑧 z into a probability value between 0 and 1, making it suitable for binary classification tasks.

 ## Visualization of Sigmoid Function
 The sigmoid function is then applied to an array of evenly spaced values between -10 and 10, and the resulting sigmoid values are plotted against the input values